Scientific program for MMN2018

 - Dagmar Müller (Institute for Psychology, Leipzig University, Germany): Müller: "Visual mismatch negativity to invisible violations of target-object contingencies"

-- István Czigler (Research Centre for Natural Sciences, Institute of Cognitive Neuroscience and Psychology, Budapest, Hungary): "Visual mismatch negativity to deleted features: effects of spatial attention, aging and emotions”
+- István Czigler (Research Centre for Natural Sciences, Institute of Cognitive Neuroscience and Psychology, Budapest, Hungary): "Visual mismatch negativity to deleted features: object effects of spatial attention and aging”

-- Gabor Stefanics (1Translational Neuromodeling Unit (TNU), University of Zurich & ETH Zurich, Switzerland): "A single-trial erp analysis of prediction errors during visual mismatch: A computational modeling study"
+- Gabor Stefanics (Translational Neuromodeling Unit (TNU), University of Zurich & ETH Zurich, Switzerland): "A single-trial erp analysis of prediction errors during visual mismatch: A computational modeling study"

 Attention, expectation, and awareness: contributions from MMN

 Chairs: Prof. Kimmo Alho and Prof. Elyse Sussman